masums/gtk-core/README.md

 # gtk-core
 GTK Core is a .NET Core binding to the GTK+ GUI toolkit

+Compatibility with GTK# would be ideal.

-This is just in the conceptual stage.
+This is just an early conceptual stage.

 ## Sample

-Taken from GtkTest.
+From GtkTest.

 ```csharp
 using System;